spiside/docker-luigi/README.md

 a local `tmp/` directory.

-First, make sure you are watching the visualizer in your browser (go to `http:localhost:8082`).
+First, make sure you are watching the visualizer in your browser (go to `http://localhost:8082`).
 Then, let's run the following in the luigi
 shell:

 ```
 luigi@worker/luigi$ python -m src.tasks.example RunAllTasks
 ```

-You should see a bunch of messages where tasks are checking if completed and then being set to `pending`.
+You should see a bunch of messages where tasks are being checked `completed` and then being set to `pending`.
 Now, take a look at the visualizer and open the graph for `RunAllTasks`.
 You should see a screen similar to the following: